lammps/lammps/doc/src/comm_modify.rst

 the default cutoff is set to the sum of the current maximum atomic radii for each type.

-The *multi/reduce* option applies to *multi* and automatically sets communication cutoffs for different sized particles based on the largest interaction distance between two particles in the same multi grouping.
-This reduces the number of ghost that need to be communicated This method is only compatible with the *multi* neighbor style and requires only half neighbor lists and Newton on.
+The *multi/reduce* option applies to *multi* and sets communication cutoffs for different sized particles based on the largest interaction distance between two particles in the same multi grouping.
+This reduces the number of ghost atoms that need to be communicated.
+This method is only compatible with the *multi* neighbor style and requires only half neighbor lists and Newton on.
 See the :doc:`neighbor multi <neighbor>` command for more information.